Ann Prentiss: Career

 In the 1967 NBC-TV series Captain Nice, created by Buck Henry, Prentiss played Police Sgt.
 Candy Kane, the girlfriend of the title character, a shy chemist/superhero portrayed by William Daniels.

 Personal life

 Criminal conviction

 Prentiss was convicted in a California court of a 1996 assault against her father, and a subsequent threat against members of her family.
-The district attorney claimed that Prentiss, while incarcerated on the assault charge, had attempted to hire another inmate to kill three people, including her father and actor-director Richard Benjamin, the husband of her sister.
+The district attorney claimed that Prentiss, while incarcerated on the assault charge, had attempted to hire another inmate to kill three people, including her father and actor-director Richard Benjamin, her brother-in-law.
 On July 23, 1997, the court sentenced her to 19 years in prison.

 Death

 Prentiss died in prison on January 12, 2010.